Alecocluc/android-linter-vscode/README.md

 ## How It Works

-1. **Detection**: The extension detects Android projects by looking for `build.gradle` or `build.gradle.kts` files
+1. **Detection**: The extension detects Android projects by looking for `build.gradle` or `build.gradle.kts` files.
-2. **Lint Execution**: Runs `./gradlew lint --continue` (or `gradlew.bat` on Windows) in the background
+2. **Lint Execution**: Runs `./gradlew lint --continue` (or `gradlew.bat` on Windows) in the background.
-3. **Error Detection**: Parses both compilation errors and lint warnings from the Gradle output
+3. **Error Detection**: Parses both compilation errors and lint warnings from the Gradle output.
-4. **Report Parsing**: Reads XML/JSON lint reports from `build/reports/` for detailed warnings
+4. **Report Parsing**: Reads XML/JSON lint reports from `build/reports/` for detailed warnings.
-5. **Display**: Shows errors and warnings in VS Code's Problems panel with proper severity levels
+5. **Display**: Shows errors and warnings in VS Code's Problems panel.
-6. **Quick Fixes**: Provides contextual code actions for common issues
+6. **Quick Fixes**: Provides contextual code actions for common issues.

-## Performance Tips

-- Set `lintOnChange` to `false` for better performance (lint only on save)
-- Increase `debounceDelay` if linting feels too aggressive
-- Use `lintOnOpen: false` for large projects with many files

-## Troubleshooting
+## Changelog

-### Gradle wrapper not found
-Make sure your project has a `gradlew` (Linux/Mac) or `gradlew.bat` (Windows) file in the workspace root.

-### No lint results showing
-1. Check that you're editing a file in `src/main/`, `src/test/`, or `src/androidTest/`
-2. Verify your project builds successfully with `./gradlew lint` from terminal
-3. Check the Output panel (View → Output → Android Linter) for errors

-### Lint is too slow
-1. Increase the `debounceDelay` setting
-2. Disable `lintOnChange`
-3. Run lint manually with the command palette
+See the [CHANGELOG.md](CHANGELOG.md) file for details on each release.

 ## Contributing

 Found a bug or want to contribute?
-Please open an issue or pull request on GitHub.
+Please open an issue or pull request on the [GitHub repository](https://github.com/Alecocluc/android-vscode).

 ## License

-MIT

-## Release Notes

-### 0.0.1

-Initial release with core features:
-- Automatic linting on file open/save
-- Quick fix suggestions
-- Gradle integration
-- XML/JSON report parsing
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.